 What is a case review?

-Case reviews will typically look at single cases or collections of cases that have an agreed theme or commonality (e.g. cases involving a particular type of offence/allegation or cases within a set timeframe).
+Case reviews can look at general safeguarding arrangements, a single case, or a collections of cases that have a common theme e.g. cases that involve a specific person or type of offence, or within a set time period.

 We work with the commissioning organisation to agree the parameters of the review (known as the scope) and the timeline, and any outputs and recommendations which are then included in a final report.